zspann/cssi-prework-dictionary-lab/README.md

 ## Instructions

 In this lab, we've gotten a bunch of data from the Yahoo Sports API.
-There is a nested dictionary in `basketball_info.py` that defines a game, with two teams, their players, and the players stats.
+There is a nested dictionary in `basketball_info.py` that defines a game, with two teams, their players, and the players' stats.

-Using the power of Python, and the game dictionary in `basketball_info.py`, write functions in `basketball.py` to complete the following:
+Using the power of Python and the game dictionary in `basketball_info.py`, write functions in `basketball.py` to complete the following:

 1. Return the name of the home team and the away team.
 We've done this one for you to get started.